Editorial Standards

 Who Files, Who Does Not, And How Credits Flow

 If you own and operate the qualified facility, you file a separate Form 7211 for each facility.
-All other filers whose only 45Y source is a pass‑through generally do not file a separate 7211, and instead report the credit on Form 3800.
-Estates, trusts, and cooperatives have additional allocation and reporting steps, so confirm those requirements up front.
+All other filers whose only 45Y source is a pass‑through receive the credit via K‑1, capture the pass‑through amount on Part II, Line 10 of their own Form 7211, and report it on Form 3800; the pass‑through entity itself completes Part II through Line 11 and reports on Schedule K. Estates, trusts, and cooperatives have additional allocation and reporting steps on Part II, Lines 12 and 13, so confirm those requirements up front.

 Quick map you can share with staff